ehsanb29/CNVbenchmarkeR2/README.md

 ## Extra feature: evaluate parameters ##
-A parameter evaluator is also attached in the framework.
+A parameter evaluator is also included in the framework.
 It executes each tool parameter over a broad range of values to assess its impact on tool performance.
 Up to 15 values are evaluated for each numerical param and all the available options for categorical ones.
-The parameter evaluator empowers users to gain deeper insights into how individual parameters influence the overall performance of CNV calling tools.
+The parameter evaluator facilitates understanding how individual parameters influence the overall performance of CNV calling tools.

 ### Prerequisites ###